UjjvalRajput/Text-And-Emoji/README.md

-# TextAndEmoji: Encrypt and Decrypt Messages Using Emojis
+# Text-And-Emoji: Encrypt and Decrypt Messages Using Emojis
 A simple web application that allows you to encrypt and decrypt text messages using emojis.
 You can convert your messages into a fun and creative format of emojis, adding an extra layer of privacy to your conversations.
 This project was inspired by the concept of encoding messages in a playful and unique way, making communication both secure and entertaining.

 # Features